HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Combine all ingredients and mix thoroughly.

-Place one of the butts in a baking dish and inject in 12-16 spots with 1/4 of the injection solution (Picture 2).
+Place one of the butts in a baking dish or food service pan and inject in 12-16 spots with 1/4 of the injection solution.
 Pick a spot, stick the needle deep into the meat, and slowly depress the plunger while pulling the needle out, then repeat in a different spot.
 You should be able to inject several spots before needing to refill the injector.
 The solution that collects in the bottom of the baking dish can be re-injected if you start to run short.

 The meat is not a sponge and will not hold all of the injection solution.
 It is normal for much of it to run out.